 Next input this information into a database.
 The Technology section of this site has more information about this.
 Additionally, you will want to have an organized system for both digital files and paper files.
 As much as we try to digitize everything, working with genealogical records still involves a lot of paper.

 You need to study and understand from the very beginning the types of records available for research.
 You also need to know the standards for recording that data.
 (What are the standard acceptable practices that genealogists use?
 Ex.
 Dates and locations) More on this later.

 Whether you received this information from an interview or it is something you have determined during your research, it is important to start out with a goal.
 We’ll go into the specifics of creating a research plan in another post, but every research plan must start with a goal or objective.
 And it should be very specific when answering the question “What do I want to learn or know?”
 It is also very important to not make this goal too broad.

 The easiest way to do this is to make the goal specific to a person or family.
 For example, “When did grandfather die?”.
 This type of focus will keep our research from wandering off the tree and missing the mark.
-This way we will be able to know which specific records to search.
+This way you will be able to know which specific records to search.

 We live in a wonderful digital age.
 Thousand of volunteers (and paid employees) are putting in countless hours to digitize many records that were on microfilm and are making them available on the Internet.
 There are so many wonderful genealogy research websites for tracing the family tree.
-Again, we use free options as well as paid subscriptions.
+Again, you can use free options as well as paid subscriptions.
 We will delve into this more when we discuss technology.

 If you have questions, please feel free to leave a comment below.
 We’d love to hear your feedback or answer any questions you may have about this process.